Flamenco/stackeditpro/Features.md

 #### Download Your Grav Site To StackEditPro Workspace
 * Select the `Get Grav` action.
 * Enter your site URL.
-* You Grav website will be downloaded to a top level folder with the site name.
+* You Grav website will be downloaded to a top level folder with the site's host name.

+#### Make changes in your workspace
+You can add new folders, subfolders, and template files.
+If you need to delete a file or folder, you must do that on the Grav site directly.

+#
+#### Push you changes

 ## Folder Overview
 We now display a folder overview, shown when a folder is selected in the navigator.